Statement Regarding Privacy

 Privacy generally means that information related to a report of misconduct will only be shared with a limited circle of individuals.
 The use of this information is limited to those College employees who "need to know" in order to assist in the active review, investigation, or resolution of the report.
 While not bound by confidentiality, these individuals will be discreet and respect the privacy of all individuals involved in the process.

 Confidentiality means that information about sexual assault or harassment shared by a student cannot be revealed to any other individual without express permission of the reporting student, except where there is immediate and serious concern about the student’s safety or that of others in the community.

 If you want to make a confidential report of sexual misconduct, note the following:

-- Counseling Service and Health Center staff will treat your report in a completely confidential manner, except where there is immediate and serious concern about your safety or that of others.
+- Counseling Service and Health and Wellness Center staff will treat your report in a completely confidential manner, except where there is immediate and serious concern about your safety or that of others.

 - Those considered Responsible Employees (Dean’s Office staff, including Deans, Pensby Center, Residential Life, and Student Activities; Campus Safety; Athletics coaches; Hall Advisers and Customs People) are required to report incidents of sexual assault or harassment to the Title IX Coordinator.

 You are not required to report a sexual assault.
 If you do talk to the police and/or Campus Safety, they may be able to take steps to protect others from experiencing sexual assault.
 In addition, the police can inform you of your legal rights and options should you decide to prosecute.
 The College is strongly committed to providing medical and emotional support to victims and survivors of sexual assault regardless of whether they decide to take legal action.